Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Error Bounds

 \subsection{Error Bounds for a Two Dimensional Domain with One Curved Boundary}

-For insight into the direct relationships between the solution error and boundary curve errors, we consider the special case of a simple geometry with one curved boundary, as seen in Fig. \ref{fig:OneCurved.pdf}.
+Eq. \eqref{eq:MainTimeDerivBound} is the general result that describes how the error is bounded by data.
+It is not easy to see, however, how errors in the boundary curves or surfaces directly contribute.
+For insight into the direct relationships between the solution error and boundary curve errors, we examine the special case of a simple two-dimensional geometry with one curved boundary, as seen in Fig. \ref{fig:OneCurved.pdf}.
 A single boundary condition will be applied along the bottom boundary, either specified characteristic data or perfect reflection, \eqref{eq:PerfectReflectionCorrect}.

+If more boundary curves have errors, one would simply add their contributions to the mappings.